23 Scholarships for African American and Black Students in 2025

 • Pell Grant eligible

-Awarded to 300 top student leaders, the Gates Scholarship recognizes high school students with great leadership abilities, personal success skills, and an exceptional academic record.
-Eligible students will need to complete FAFSA to determine their financial aid package and family contribution.
+Awarded to 300 top student leaders, the Gates Scholarship recognizes high school students with exceptional leadership abilities, personal success skills, and academic records.
+Eligible students must complete the FAFSA to determine their financial aid package and family contribution.
 For winners of this scholarship, the award will cover the remaining cost of tuition and can also be applied to costs like room, board, books, transportation, and other personal costs associated with pursuing an undergraduate degree.

 Amount: Full tuition-only need/merit scholarship